 CCIE Commissioner Nominations

 CCIE is seeking a pool from which new Commissioners may be selected.
-For more information on nominating yourself or someone else, please contact Sherry Shaw, Chair of the Nominating Committee at email@example.com.
+For more information on nominating yourself or someone else, please review the information below.

 Overview of the Commissioner Role

-CCIE is dedicated to serving the needs of persons who are D/deaf and hard-of-hearing through accreditation and peer-review of interpreter education programs.
+CCIE is dedicated to excellence in interpreter education through accreditation and peer-review of interpreter education programs.

-CCIE promotes the professional competence of interpreters through fostering a comprehensive Self-Study Review process, measuring those efforts against a set of Academic and Organizational Standards, and conducting an on-site peer review of the applicant program.
+CCIE promotes the professional competence of interpreter educators through fostering a comprehensive Self-Study Review process, measuring those efforts against a set of Academic and Organizational Standards, and conducting an on-site peer review of the applicant program.
 The highest achievement an applicant program may receive is Full Accreditation from CCIE.

 Commissioners play a critical role in this process.
 Commissioners are required to: